San Francisco Locations

 Golden Gate Park

 I am not as familiar with Golden Gate Park as I am with other areas, but am always willing to explore new areas.
 If there is an area in Golden Gate Park that you are interested in shooting at, I would be more than willing to take extra time during our session in order to discover new places.
-The park is fun to explore since it has lots of greenery, Stow Lake, & Conservatory of Flowers
+The park is fun to explore since it has lots of greenery.

 Stow Lake in Golden Gate Park has lots of greenery, cool stone bridges, and even a waterfall (like what??).
 There’s a boathouse to rent paddle or row boats as well.
 Though be prepared, this can be pretty logistically challenging since we’re a bit limited with out posing and it’s hard work to row a boat!